 The good thing about Ana is when he finally spanked her with a belt as hard as he could, she was like yup, that’s my limit you mutha f****.
 She didn’t say that, but she should have.
 And she left.
 The only way in real life to deal with an abuser is to get as far away as possible from them and have zero contact.

-It’s also why the kiss with John Wayne and Maureen O’Hara in The Quiet Man is so freaking sexy and hot.
+It’s also why the kiss between John Wayne and Maureen O’Hara in The Quiet Man is so freaking sexy and hot.
 He just grabs her and plants one on her all the while she’s fighting him off.
 If that movie were released today, everyone would be saying it glorifies domestic abuse.

 Do I think you can become desensitized to situations if you see them enough?
 Absolutely.
 I think it’s pretty much proven scientifically with porn.
-There’s this amazing series from the Art of Manilness on how watching more and more porn has a chemical effect on your brain and why you must constantly increase it to get your same high from it.
+There’s this amazing series from the Art of Manilness on how watching more and more porn has a chemical effect on your brain and why you must constantly increase it to get the same high from it.

-But a woman being taken and kissed against her will in a John Wayne movie is no where near the same as a man grabbing a woman and forcing himself on her in real life.
-In the fantasy world the woman remains safe and in control which is likely why the books of 50 Shades of Grey did so well in the first place.
+But a woman being taken and kissed against her will in a John Wayne movie is nowhere near the same as a man grabbing a woman and forcing himself on her in real life.
+In the fantasy world, the woman remains safe and in control which is likely why the books of 50 Shades of Grey did so well in the first place.
 Do all the women reading 50 Shades of Grey really want to have their hineys spanked to a glowing red?
 I seriously doubt it.

-I think Hollywood and the literary world will always have as much credence as we allow it to.
+I think Hollywood and the literary world will always have as much credence as we allow them to.
 I dismiss 50 Shades of Grey.
-To me it is just Hollywood being Hollywood and going for the big buck.
+To me, it is just Hollywood being Hollywood and going for the big buck.
 Money is all that matters to them.
 They will never step up and become responsible in their messaging to the world.
 So I still believe that on occasion we will have some true gems come out of Hollywood.
 And I think it’s up to us to decide what movies we will support with our $17 dollar donation and which ones we won’t.
 You vote with your wallet every time.
 So if you think it glorifies something you don’t believe in then by all means don’t go see it.
 Honestly, don’t go see it anyway.
 But because it’s stupid.

 But then again, I knew that before I ever stepped foot in the theater and not because of my past but because of my brain.

-I’m going to end on a serious note, if you are in some sort of a emotionally or physically abusive relationship, don’t delay.
+I’m going to end on a serious note, if you are in some sort of an emotionally or physically abusive relationship, don’t delay.
 Get out.
 There are people who will help you and your abuser would like very much for you to never know that.
 Contact your local police if you need contact information on a local shelter.
 It’s not an easy process but you can get out.
 You have choices available to you even if you don’t think you do.
 Take your power back and get healthy and you will have a beautiful life ahead of you if you do.
 YOU can do it.
-Be a Betty.
+Be the Betty.